niklasvh/html2canvas/readme.md

 ### Changelog ###

 v0.40 -
+ * Added rendering tests with <a href="https://github.com/niklasvh/webdriver.js">webdriver</a>
  * Switched to using grunt for building
+ * Removed support for IE<9, including any FlashCanvas bits
+ * Support for border-radius
+ * Support for multiple background images, size, and clipping
+ * Support for :before and :after pseudo elements
+ * Support for placeholder rendering
  * Reformatted all tests to small units to test specific features
- * Added rendering tests with <a href="https://github.com/niklasvh/webdriver.js">webdriver</a>

 v0.34 - 26.6.2012